How to Do Payroll in South Carolina: Everything Employers Need to Know

-It’s simple to learn how to do payroll in South Carolina, as most of its regulations are in line with federal labor laws.
-You’ll be required to have an employee identification number and register with the South Carolina revenue and employment departments for withholding and unemployment accounts.
+It’s simple to learn how to do payroll in South Carolina, as most of its regulations align with federal labor laws.
+You’ll need an employee identification number and register with the South Carolina revenue and employment departments for withholding and unemployment accounts.
 Besides tax registrations, there are a few payroll/HR regulations to pay close attention to.
-Using our guide below will ensure you take the proper steps to correctly do payroll in South Carolina.

 |